digbmc/dssf-syll/resources/data.md

 ## What makes a good data viz?

-- What's the message of the visualization?
+- What message does it convey?
 - What questions does it raise?
 - What makes it effective?